Is the Amazon Fire HD 10 Kids or Kids Pro better suited for your child?

 As you can see in the table above, these tablets of two different names are identical from a hardware perspective.
 Each of these devices has the same refreshed hardware, with the overall footprint of the tablet being shrunk down and the bump in RAM from 2GB to 3GB.
 These changes add up to a better experience overall when using the device.

 One of the drawbacks to the previous generation Amazon Fire HD 10 Kids tablet was that, for younger children, it was a bit difficult to hold it comfortably.
-By making the hardware thinner and lighter, while also doing the same to the bumper case included with the 2021 model, the tablet is much more manageable.
-Don't get me wrong, it's still a 10.1-inch screen, and that can still be a bit cumbersome for small hands, but it is better than before.
+However, the tablet is much more manageable by making the hardware thinner and lighter while also doing the same to the bumper case included with the 2021 model.
+Don't get me wrong, it's still a 10.1-inch screen, which can still be a bit cumbersome for small hands, but it is better than before.

 So you may be wondering if both tablets are the same for standard and Pro versions, why does one say Pro and not the other?
-Good question, and the reason is behind the difference in software.
+Good question and the reason is behind the difference in software.

 The Amazon Fire HD 10 Kids Pro is intended for children, but for those kids who are old enough and ready for a less "kiddy-looking" package.

 On the outside, the difference when you purchase the Pro model is in the case that it comes with.
 That case is much slimmer, comes in different colors, and though it will still provide good protection for the tablet, it gives off a more mature feel.
-This impression of the tablet looking and physically feeling more "grown-up" is intentional because the tablet is targeted at kids between the ages of 6-12.
+This impression of the tablet looking and physically feeling more "grown-up" is intentional because the tablet is targeted at kids between the ages of 6 to 12.

 The other reason for the Pro moniker is how the tablet's user interface appears and what the child can access.
-Both of the Amazon Fire HD 10 Kids tablets have the excellent parental controls that Amazon has provided along with the two-year worry-free warranty, but the Pro version ships with options that older kids will likely prefer.
+The Amazon Fire HD 10 Kids tablets have the excellent parental controls that Amazon has provided along with the two-year worry-free warranty, but the Pro version ships with options that older kids will likely prefer.

 With access to a digital store, kids using the Pro edition will be able to find more apps at their fingertips.
 However, they won't be able to download them without your permission first.
 This means that while your child has more freedom of choice in the apps they can explore, you will still be able to ensure those apps conform to what you deem appropriate.